 The Andlinger Center for Energy and the Environment (ACEE) invites undergraduates to apply for paid summer internships and externships.
-Funding will be provided for research projects performed under the direction of faculty doing research in areas related to the center’s mission of finding solutions to secure our energy and environmental future.
-If selected, current freshmen, sophomores, or juniors will receive a $4,000 stipend for eight weeks of summer research and up to $4,000 for research related expenses.
-Two externships are also being offered for summer 2017 with the Environmental Defense Fund.
-If selected, a student will receive a $4,000 stipend for eight weeks of summer research plus a travel award.
-Research must begin no later than June 26, 2017 and last at least eight weeks.
-Applications may be submitted through the Student Activities Funding Engine (SAFE).
-The priority deadline for applications is February 17, 2017 and the final deadline is March 10, 2017.
+Funding is provided for research projects performed under the direction of faculty doing research in areas related to the center’s mission of finding solutions to secure our energy and environmental future.
+If selected, current freshmen, sophomores, or juniors receive a $4,000 stipend for eight weeks of summer research and up to $4,000 for research related expenses.

 These internships are funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.
+Six undergraduates have been awarded research funds for 2017.
 Projects from past years may be viewed here: 2016, 2015, 2014, 2013, 2012, and 2011.

 Energy-Related Research Projects for summer 2017